Level 2 Welder Apprenticeship

 How much does an Apprenticeship cost?

-The cost of the apprenticeship will be funded by the Government and your employer – there are no training costs to be paid by the apprentice.
+The cost of the apprenticeship is funded by the Government and your employer.
+There are no training costs paid directly by the apprentice.

-As you are earning a wage, your employer may expect you to pay for your travel to Derwent Training for your attendance day.
+As you are earning a wage, your employer may expect you to pay for your travel to Derwent Training for your training day.
 This may be via car, bus or train but every employer is different.
 It is your responsibility to get to and from the training centre for your off-the-job training.

 Apprenticeship Wage